kango2/pogo/README.md

 ```

 NOTES:
-1. Took about 15 hours to mask Pogona genome.
+1. Took about 15 hours (1500 Service Units) to mask Pogona genome.
 Genome can be split into chromosomes to reduce runtime.
 Merging of results need to be figured out.
 2. Fragment size used was 1Mb with memory use of 79Gb.
 Perhaps this can be increased 2Mb.
 Tests with 5, 10 and 20Mb failed with memory issue.
 3. Use PBS_NCPUS as the number of parallel processes to retain 95% plus efficiency.
 RepeatMasker recommends PBS_NCPUS/4 parallel processes for rmblastn but it was not running efficiently.
 4. Tried with HMM search engine but it works only for curated libraries.